by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 It’s no surprise that advancements in technology have had such wide-reaching effects on the film industry.
 They have impacted equipment, actors, and distribution, changing the way films are made and seen by audiences.

-Let’s take a look at what technologies have had the biggest impact on the film industry over the past 120 years.
+Let’s take a look at what technologies have had the biggest impact on the film industry over the past 120 years including the rise of synthetic media which are altering the way stories are crafted and consumed.

 • Sound.
 One of the biggest innovations in the industry of all time (besides the movie camera, of course) is synchronous sound.
 Before this invention, we could only watch silent films.
 The process of synching sound was achieved in 1914 with The Photo-Drama of Creation.
 However, only Warner Brothers’ “Vitaphone” used the new technology in feature films.